 This page offers facts and figures for the production of Bordeaux wine in all the major Bordeaux appellations in Left Bank and the Right Bank.
 This page also lets you discover the breakdown and percentage of grape varieties and their percentage planted throughout the entire Bordeaux appellation along with a look at the size of the Bordeaux wine regions and even the number of cases of Bordeaux wine produced every year.

 Bordeaux is a massive wine producing region.
-While the majority of the news, press and attention is focused on the top Bordeaux wines, 1855 Classified Growths and the best wines from the prestigious Right Bank appellations, there are 54 different Bordeaux appellations in total.
+Bordeaux is also the world’s most popular wine region.
+In France, Bordeaux is the second most visited city.
+Only Paris receives more visitors each year than Bordeaux!
+While the majority of the news, press and attention on Bordeaux wine is focused on the top chateaux and producers, 1855 Classified Growths and the best wines from the prestigious Right Bank appellations, there are 54 different Bordeaux appellations in total.
 To read about the appellations of the Bordeaux wine region: Bordeaux Appellations Guide The combined acreage for all 54 Bordeaux appellations encompasses more than 120,000 hectares, or 296,596 acres!
 The 54 appellations of Bordeaux are planted on a wide variety of different soils and terroir.
 Detailed look at Bordeaux Terroir and Soil

 In value, more than 2 billion Euros of Bordeaux wine is produced each year!
 Bordeaux is the largest wine producing region in France and arguably the most important and popular wine region in the world!
 To give you an idea of the size and scope of the entire Bordeaux region, close to 450 million bottles of wine are produced of Bordeaux wine in most years!
 When you break that down a bit, that means on average, close to 39 million cases of red Bordeaux wine are produced each year!
 Additionally, almost 4 million cases of white Bordeaux wine are produced each year.
 That is a lot of wine!
 In fact, if you compare Bordeaux to all the other wine regions in the world, close to 1.5% of the entire world’s wine comes from Bordeaux!
 While 44 million cases of Bordeaux wine per year is an ocean of wine, most of the press, consumer interest, retail sales and this web site, The Wine Cellar Insider is focused on as a guess, less than 5% of that total.